"To raise aspirations of every child and give them confidence to fulfil their potential through positive experiences"

 Orrets Meadow also provides a number of traded services.
 A traded outreach service is available to mainstream schools for Literacy and Numeracy.
 Training for Teachers and Teaching Assistants can be provided, as well as advice and assessment expertise from a specialist team (SENAAT).

 We hope that if your child joins us he or she will be happy and will make excellent progress and return to mainstream education with the skills and confidence to succeed.
 In July 2014, 23 children left Orrets Meadow and transferred to mainstream secondary schools, 13 of them no longer needed a statement due to the amount of progress they had made at Orrets Meadow.
+In 2015 24 left us, 22 continued to mainstream secondary school and 8 no longer needed an EHCP.

 If you have any further queries or if you would like to visit Orrets Meadow, please do not hesitate to contact me.